IBM/decentralized-energy-fabric-on-IBP20/README.md

 * Next, right click on the packaged contract (in this case, select decentralized-energy@0.0.1) to export it and choose `Export Package`.

 * Choose a location on your machine and save `.cds` file.
-We will use this packages smart contract later to deploy on the IBM Blockchain Platform 2.0 service.
+We will deploy this smart contract package on the IBM Blockchain Platform 2.0 service in a later step.

 Now, we will start creating our Hyperledger Fabric network on the IBM Cloud.